moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_pipeline_processing/_index.md

 - The `needs` and `dependencies` keywords should not be used together, as they serve different purposes.
   The `needs` keyword controls job ordering, while `dependencies` fetches artifacts.
 - The usage of both will be simplified to prevent confusion.

+**Default Empty Dependencies for Jobs**

+- Set `dependencies` to an empty list (`[]`) by default, requiring users to explicitly specify the dependencies needed by each job.
+- Expected Benefits:
+  - Users will have a clearer view of the artifacts and dependencies each job relies on, making pipeline configurations easier to understand and debug.
+  - With no unnecessary artifact transfers by default, pipelines will become more efficient, reducing time and resource consumption.
+  - This change can facilitate new features such as additive CI pipelines, as discussed in [PoC Additive CI Pipelines](https://gitlab.com/gitlab-org/gitlab/-/issues/413435).

 ### Examples